ryanpfalz/GPT-RAG/docs/AZDO-SETUP.md

 To do this in the Azure DevOps portal, navigate to the pipeline, edit the pipeline, open the variables menu, and delete the `AZURE_ENV_NAME` pipeline variable.

 You may alternately run the below command to delete the variable; ensure you replace the pipeline ID with the correct ID.
+There are a few different ways to find the pipeline ID:

-You can find the pipeline ID by navigating to the pipeline in the Azure DevOps portal and looking at the URL.
-This value is also printed out after running `azd pipeline config`, in the "Link to view your pipeline status".
+1. You can find the pipeline ID by navigating to the pipeline in the Azure DevOps portal and looking at the URL.
+2. Alternatively, this value is also printed out after running `azd pipeline config`, in the "Link to view your pipeline status".
+3. You may also run the below command:
+   - `pipeline_id=$(az pipelines show --name "Azure Dev Deploy ($repo)" --query "id")`

+Once you have the pipeline ID, run the below command to delete the variable (replace `<pipeline-id>` with the correct ID, or `$pipeline_id` if you set it in a variable):

 ```bash
 az pipelines variable delete --name 'AZURE_ENV_NAME' --pipeline-id <pipeline-id>